joeziyo/joeziyo.github.io/README.md

 # joeziyo.github.io
-bruhh i dont even know what im doing
+ i have no idea what im doing